shibacomputer/txt/README.md

 The beta focuses on text entry, but 1.0 will include image embeds, management, document histories and a few other features.
 We'll see where this goes from there.

 Choosing [GPG encryption](https://gnupg.org/) and the filesystem as the app's foundation is deliberate.
 Rather than build a database, Txt relies solely on the filesystem.
 Anything you make with Txt can be read and reviewed somewhere else.
 On computers that are already set up with GPG, your work is accessible at a system level if you add the key to your GPG keychain.
 There is no import/export library tool, because adding one would be redundant.
 Everything used is off the shelf.

+## Contributing
+I am very grateful for both design and development contributions, as well as bug reports and feature requests!
+If you'd like to contribute to Txt's development specifically, please take a look at the [issues list](https://github.com/shibacomputer/txt/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) for issues tagged with "Help Wanted".

+## License
+Txt is licensed undder the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

+## Development
+Txt uses events to create simple patterns for interacting between Electron's `main` and `render` processes.
+Once I've cleaned up the beta, I'll write a little more about how this works and what the benefits are.

 ### Threat model
 I'll write more on this later, but basically Txt is designed to allow you to store data in untrusted locations, such as a cloud service or on a USB stick.